-Facts: An Adverse Analytical Finding involves the presence of an anabolic steroid; the Athlete promptly admits the anti-doping rule violation as asserted; the Athlete establishes No Significant Fault (Article 10.5.2); and the Athlete provides Substantial Assistance (Article 10.5.3).
+Facts: An Adverse Analytical Finding involves the presence of an anabolic steroid; the Athlete promptly admits the anti-doping rule violation as asserted; the Athlete

-1. The basic sanction would be two years under Article 10.2.
+- 1. The basic sanction would be two years under Article 10.2.
 (Aggravating Circumstances (Article 10.6) would not be considered because the Athlete promptly admitted the violation.
-Article 10.4 would not apply because a steroid is not a Specified Substance.)

-2. Based on No Significant Fault alone, the sanction could be reduced up to onehalf of the two years.
-Based on Substantial Assistance alone, the sanction could be reduced up to three-quarters of the two years.

-3. Under Article 10.5.5, in considering the possible reduction for No Significant Fault and Substantial Assistance together, the most the sanction could be reduced is up to three-quarters of the two years.
-Thus, the minimum sanction would be a six-month period of Ineligibility.
+Article 10.4 would not apply because a steroid is not a Specified Substance.) - 2.
+Based on No Significant Fault alone, the sanction could be reduced up to onehalf of the two years.
+Based on Substantial Assistance alone, the sanction could be reduced up to three-quarters of the two years. - 3.
+Under Article 10.5.5, in considering the possible reduction for No Significant Fault and Substantial Assistance together, the most the sanction could be reduced is up to three-quarters of the two years.
+Thus, the minimum sanction would be a sixmonth-period of Ineligibility. - 4.
+Under Article 10.9.2, because the Athlete promptly admitted the otherwise applicable to the second anti-doping rule violation treated as if it were a first violation, without taking into account any reduction under Article 10.6.

-4. Under Article 10.9.2, because the Athlete promptly admitted the anti-doping rule violation, the period of Ineligibility could start as early as the date of Sample collection, but in any Event the Athlete would have to serve at least one-half of the Ineligibility period (minimum three months) after the date of the hearing decision.
+The period of Ineligibility could start as early as the date of Sample collection, but in any Event the Athlete would have to serve at least one half of the Ineligibility period (minimum three months) after the date of the hearing decision.